AweSim-OSC/awesim-connect/README.md

 #### Option Two: Copy to clipboard

+ The "Copy to clipboard" option is currently disabled by default.
+If you are having difficulty connecting using the AweSim URI, you can open the Advanced Settings menu and enable the "Detect Clipboard Activity" option.

- Click the blue "Connection Information" button associated with your session, then just copy the provided code to your windows clipboard.
+ When this option is enabled just copy the AweSim URI to your windows clipboard.
 The application will detect the code and populate the fields for you.
 Then, just click the lightning bolt icon to connect to your session.

  If your information has been entered correctly, you will be automatically connected to our system.
 You may see a window open and close briefly, this is the secure tunnel being established.